You will need

 - Everyone should tell the decision makers about everything they’ve learned about being accessible and inclusive.
 What changes can be made?
 They should take the chance to tell the decision makers about areas of their community that aren’t accessible at the moment.

-- Before the decision makers leave, someone should ask them whether they’ll commit to take action to create a more accessible and inclusive community.
-Would they write down a pledge and hold it up for a group photo?
-Would they record a video message explaining what they’ve seen at the coffee event and what they’re going to do?
+- Before the end of the session, someone should ask them whether they’ll commit to take action to create a more accessible and inclusive community.
+Would they write down a pledge and hold it up for a photo?
+Would they record a video message explaining what they’ve seen at the event and what they’re going to do?

 - Everyone should thank the decision makers for their time, and make sure they know how to get in contact with the group.